ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/tlb.md

 INST_RETIRED is 15
 ```

-In this case, there are 57 accesses into the ITLB but only 1 refill into both the L1 I-TLB and the L2 D-TLB.
-So, only one translation was not cached in the L1 I-TLB. `ITLB_WALK` is not counting because for it to count, a miss in the L1 I-TLB and L2 TLB must be driven at the same time, which did not happen.
-Branch prediction or speculation might lead to the data already being in the L2 TLB.
+In this case, there are 57 accesses into the ITLB, but only one refill into both the L1 I-TLB and the L2 D-TLB.
+So, only one translation was not cached in the L1 I-TLB. `ITLB_WALK` does not count in this scenario, because for it to count, a miss in the L1 I-TLB and L2 TLB must be driven at the same time.
+Branch prediction or speculation may lead to the data already being in the L2 TLB.

 To trigger an L2_TLB miss, the following assembly function clears the TLB to remove any branch predictions or speculation: